 Gonzalez is a longtime resident of Costa Mesa and an Estancia High School alumnus.
-She also attended Goldenwest College, where she received a POST Dispatch Certificate.
+She also attended Goldenwest College,

 Costa Mesa to receive \$630,000 grant toward making streets safer

 The U.S. Department of Transportation has awarded a \$630,000 Safe Streets and Roads for All grant to the City of Costa Mesa to develop a Safe Routes to School Action Plan.